Coronavirus meltdown: Why April 7th must go down in infamy

 The Dow collapsed and millions of Americans were laid off, but saving lives was, after all, the number one consideration.
 Jared Kushner even put together an all-volunteer taskforce of mostly preppie 20-something white men to coordinate getting PPE to hospitals.

-But then came April 7th, when the New York Times ran a front-page story with the headline: Black Americans Face Alarming Rates of Coronavirus Infection in Some States.
+But then came April 7th, when the New York Times ran a front-page story with the headline: Black Americans Face Alarming Rates of Coronavirus Infection in Some

 Thom Hartmann